zoltantoth0409/liferay-portal/modules/dxp/apps/commerce/README.markdown

-# Emporio / *Developer Preview*
+# Emporio Developer Preview

-Emporio is an open-source digital commerce platform written in Java.
+Emporio is an open source digital commerce platform written in Java.

-It was built from the ground up to work with [Liferay Portal](https://github.com/liferay/liferay-portal) which provides web experience management and best-in-breed portal capabilities.
+It was built from the ground up to work with Liferay Portal, which provides web experience management and best-in-breed portal capabilities.

-> **Attention:** This project is currently in a *Developer Preview* phase which
-> means it should only be used for test purposes.
-A stable version that is ready
-> for production will be released in the second half of 2018.
+> **Attention:** This project is currently in a Developer Preview phase and should only be used for test purposes.
+A stable version that is ready for production will be released in the second half of 2018.

-## Why?
+## Why Commerce?

 While Liferay enthusiasts can use the platform to build marketing sites, customer portals, and intranets, they do not have an integrated Liferay product that helps them build modern digital commerce sites.

 Emporio is here not only to bridge that gap, but also to provide vendors the most complete platform to attract, convert and retain customers.

 ## Quick Start